KHSDTC/Hackathon_Spring2019/index.md

 - __When__: 5-9 PM.

 The doors are open at 5PM  and everyone is wellcome to come and network with fellow coders!
 The Hackathon session will start at 5:30PM and during the evening we will have food and drinks provided by HSDTC.

+## Registration

+To register for the Data Hackathon, please follow to King's website on [Skills Forge](https://tinyurl.com/y4q9ooz8).

 ## Want to brush up your Python skills?